Who Is Robert Durst?

 Disappearance of Durst's Wife

 In 2000, the case of Kathleen Durst’s disappearance had reemerged, and the Westchester County district attorney and police were set to interview Susan Berman.
-But days before the interview was supposed to take place, Berman was found shot dead in her L.A. home.
+However, shortly before the interview was scheduled to take place, Berman was found shot dead in her L.A. home.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!